Ferrari 512: Cars built

-Just in time for the 24h of Daytona, Ferrari in January 1970 presented the required number of 25 512 S, as 17 complete cars and eight assembly kits, to the homologation authorities.
-Of those cars, fitted with the traditional even chassis numbers, ranging from 1002 to 1050, 19 were raced in 1970, five of them being spyders.
-Unlike Porsche, which built over 50 917s in total, Ferrari could not use up or sell off all cars.
+Just in time for the 24h of Daytona that started on 31 January 1970, Ferrari presented the required number of 25 512 S to the homologation authorities.
+They accepted 17 complete cars and eight assembly kits, while a similar "basket case" in Zuffenhausen was rejected until 25 complete Porsche 917 were lined up on 20 April 1969.
+The 512S were fitted with the traditional even chassis numbers, ranging from 1002 to 1050.
+Of these, 19 were raced in 1970, five of them being spyders with an open roof.
+Scuderia Ferrari put in a factory WSC effort only in 1970, culminating in the 1970 24 Hours of Le Mans wet race of attrition, with a total of nine long-tail Ferrari 512S being entered, four by the factory, seven by privateers, with only two customers cars finishing, 4th and 5th behind three Porsche.
+Coming later and leaving early, Ferrari could not use up or sell off all cars, unlike Porsche, which not only built the initial 25 cars for Group 4 homologation, but from 1969 to 1973 over 50 917s in total, including those made to Group 7 rules of Can-Am and Interserie.

-The only 512 chassis winning major races in 1970 were No. 1026 (Sebring) and No. 1010 (Kyalami).
+The only 512 chassis winning a World Championship race was No. 1026 at the 1970 12 Hours of Sebring.
+In addition, No. 1010, now already a modified 512M, won the non-championship November 1970 Kyalami 9 Hours in South Africa.

 A number of the 25 cars manufactured for the 1970 season were not raced that year.
 Number 1020 was converted to 512 M specifications at the end of the season and sold to NART, which entered it in competition in 1971.
 Number 1024 remained unsold in 1970, was transformed into a 512 M and sold one year later to the Scuderia Brescia Corse.
 Car number 1036 was used as test car by the racing division of Ferrari; later it was sold to Solar Productions for Steve McQueen's Le Mans, also known as French Kiss with Death.
 Lastly, number 1036 was converted to an open-top version and raced in Can-Am in 1974.